vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 Domain driven design and defining context and domain in an application needs close collaboration between Business Expertise and Development and is a complex task.
 When this is done right, one can say we finally got SOA right through microservices.

-In this post I would like to touch upon the complexities a CIO would inherit; in a system that is hastily broken up into microservices and use one database per service.
+In this post I would like to touch upon the complexities a CIO would inherit; in a system that is hastily broken up into microservices and use one database per service to counter the philosophy that a

 This is a futuristic microservices application that